openssl/openssl/doc/designs/quic-design/qlog.md

   This (category name, event name) tuple is known as the event type.

-- zero or more macros which log fields inside a QLOG event.
+- zero or more macros which log fields inside a qlog event.

 - a `QLOG_EVENT_END` macro.